-This week brought a market pullback like we haven’t seen in a while.
+This week brought a pullback in the market like we haven’t seen in a while.
 The past two years has really brought strong market returns that many investors have enjoyed.
 So after a few days where the market has moved lower, analysts start to ask “why?” and how long will this continue?

 Many argue that rates have to move higher, quickly, because they were held too low, for too long.
 Whether this is or isn’t correct doesn’t matter.
 It’s a matter of when will we return to normal rates so the economy and market can get back to feeling like this factor isn’t a fear that affects investors.